-Homeless Coalition of Northeast Alabama (HCNEA) - The City of Gadsden is the lead agency for HCNEA which is a group of non-profit agencies and others that provide services to homeless persons or those at-risk of homelessness in Gadsden (Etowah County), Calhoun, DeKalb, and Cherokee counties.
-For assistance, call 256-549-4532 or United Way 211.
+Homeless Coalition of Northeast Alabama (HCNEA) - The City of Gadsden is the lead agency and collaborative applicant for HCNEA which is a group of non-profit agencies, local governments, and others that provide services to homeless persons or those at-risk of homelessness in Gadsden (Etowah County), Anniston (Calhoun County), DeKalb County, and Cherokee County.
+For assistance, call United Way 211 or 256-549-4532.

 Services & Responsibilities

 The Community Development Department is committed to improving the community by providing decent, affordable housing, a suitable living environment, and expanding economic opportunities, principally for those persons of low to moderate income.

 Managing the Community Development Block Grant Program (CDBG)

 Managing the HUD Continuum of Care Planning Grant

 Administration of the Homeless Management Information System for the HUD Continuum of Care which covers Etowah, Calhoun, DeKalb, and Cherokee counties

 Provide assistance and coordinate services for homeless persons within the four county area covered by the HUD Continuum of Care